English (ENGL)

 Examines one or more of the major American writers of the modern period focusing on their influences and their historical and literary contexts.
 Offered regularly.

-Attributes: American Literature, Literature BA Requirement(A&S)
+Attributes: American Literature, Educ American Literature, Literature BA Requirement(CAS)

 ENGL 4830 - Post-1900 African American Literature